THIS is The Horticulture Industry Scheme CIC

 Our Services

-We are proud to say we won The National Lottery’s People’s Projects competition in Anglia East and have been generously awarded funds to support people who are struggling to manage their gardens because of, for example, underlying health conditions (including mental health challenges); people recovering from surgery or serious illness; key workers who are exhausted; and people with additional learning or physical support needs.
+We have been generously awarded funds to support people who are struggling to manage their gardens because of, for example, underlying health conditions (including mental health challenges); people recovering from surgery or serious illness; key workers who are exhausted; and people with additional learning or physical support needs.
 We bring a team into the garden and spend a day tidying, clearing weeding, pruning … whatever needs doing.
-74 households will benefit from this funding.
+So far, 320 households have benefitted from this service.
 Thanks to our funders, this service is free of charge.

 Businesses and Factories

-THIS undertakes grounds maintenance for businesses and factories in Thetford, Bury St. Edmunds and the surrounding areas.
+THIS undertakes grounds maintenance for businesses and factories in Thetford, Stowmarket and the surrounding areas.

-We do grounds clearance, grass mowing, strimming, slab laying, tidying, weeding, litter picking, spraying (PA1 and PA6 qualified).
+We do grounds clearance, grass mowing, strimming, tidying, hedge cutting, weeding, litter picking, spraying (PA1 and PA6 qualified).

-THIS does garden maintenance for people in the Thetford and Bury St. Edmunds areas.
+THIS does garden maintenance for people in the Thetford and Stowmarket areas.

 The over-65s are given a 10% discount on our usual rates.

-Sharon was originally Georgina’s mentor on the School for Social Entrepreneur’s Trade Up Course and the whole THIS team found her knowledge and experience so valuable, she was invited to join the Board and we were delighted she did!
-Sharon is Head of Sourcing, Retail and ITO at Lloyds Bank and brings a wealth of commercial experience.
+Sharon was originally Georgina’s mentor on the School for Social Entrepreneur’s Trade Up Course and the whole team at THIS found her knowledge and experience so valuable, she was invited to join the Board and we were delighted she did!
+Sharon is retired but was previously Head of Sourcing, Retail and ITO at Lloyds Bank and she brings wealth of commercial experience.

 Thanks to the opportunity I have received, I am aware that I am able to return to work